[Adopted 7-6-2009 by Ord. No. 40-09; amended in its entirety 1-2-2018 by Ord. No. 01-18]

 A representative from the Chamber of Commerce;

-Two local representatives from environmental organizations, including but not limited to: the Conservation Commission, Nature Conservancy, Jonah Center for Earth and Art, Middlesex Land Trust and Recycling Commission;
+At least one representative from environmental organizations, including but not limited to: the Conservation Commission, Nature Conservancy, Jonah Center for Earth and Art, Middlesex Land Trust, and Recycling Commission;

-The Chief Management Analyst and the Deputy Public Works Director shall be staff to the Task Force.
+The Deputy Public Works Director and Energy Coordinator shall be staff to the Task Force.

 The Task Force shall research and make recommendations concerning the following matters:

 City participation in Connecticut clean energy initiatives and alignment with state carbon reduction goals;

 The purchase of renewable energy certificates;